shelepuginivan/wallpapers/README.md

 My collection of wallpapers.

+Check out the file [PREVIEW.md](https://github.com/shelepuginivan/wallpapers/tree/main/PREVIEW.md) to see the wallpapers (takes some time to load).

 > [!CAUTION]
 > I did not create these wallpapers, the copyright belongs to the original authors...
 >